French Onion Chicken Pasta

 During football season, we go through A LOT of French Onion Dip around our house!
-It’s Kurt’s favorite and he demands it every Sunday while watching games.
+It’s my husband Kurt’s favorite and he demands it every Sunday while watching games.

 I make my own French Onion Dip Mix, which is perfect for mixing with sour cream to make the dip on Sunday’s, but it’s also great for adding to lots of delicious recipes throughout the week, like this French Onion Chicken Pasta!